arduino/docs-content/content/retired/01.boards/arduino-BT/content.md

 ### Overview

-The Arduino BT is a microcontroller board originally was based on the ATmega168, but now is supplied with the 328P ([datasheet](http://www.atmel.com/devices/atmega328.aspx?tab=documents)) and the Bluegiga WT11 bluetooth module ([details](http://www.bluegiga.com/WT11i%5FClass%5F1%5FBluetooth%5FModule) and [datasheet](http://www.bluegiga.com/files/bluegiga/Pub%20files/WT11i%5FProduct%5FBrief%5F140711%5Flores.pdf)).
-It supports wireless serial communication over bluetooth (but is not compatible with Bluetooth headsets or other audio devices).
+The Arduino BT is a microcontroller board originally was based on the ATmega168, but now is supplied with the 328P ([datasheet](http://www.atmel.com/devices/atmega328.aspx?tab=documents)) and the Bluegiga WT11 Bluetooth® module ([details](http://www.bluegiga.com/WT11i%5FClass%5F1%5FBluetooth%5FModule) and [datasheet](http://www.bluegiga.com/files/bluegiga/Pub%20files/WT11i%5FProduct%5FBrief%5F140711%5Flores.pdf)).
+It supports wireless serial communication over Bluetooth® (but is not compatible with Bluetooth® headsets or other audio devices).
 It has 14 digital input/output pins (of which 6 can be used as PWM outputs and one can be used to reset the WT11 module), 6 analog inputs, a 16 MHz crystal oscillator, screw terminals for power, an ICSP header, and a reset button.
-It contains everything needed to support the microcontroller and can be programmed wirelessly over the Bluetooth connection.
+It contains everything needed to support the microcontroller and can be programmed wirelessly over the Bluetooth® connection.
 Instructions are available for [getting started with the Arduino BT](content\retired\06.getting-started-guides\ArduinoBT).

 ### Summary